-If you’re a beginner, there are some cute button lift slopes on the other side of the village from the main run which are a great place to learn and are ideal ski-out slopes for beginners.
-Experts will love the off-piste powder which is excellent here all year round.
+If you’re a beginner, some cute button lift slopes on the other side of the village from the main run are a great place to learn and are ideal ski-out slopes for beginners.
+Experts will love the off-piste powder, which is excellent here all year round.

 We think the Almhof Schneider is the joint best ski hotel in the world.
 It’s also located in one of the best spots in Lech.
 It’s ski-in, ski-out, but is also only a few steps from the village, where you can enjoy apres-ski in the classy but lively bars, buy designer wear from Strolz or pick up essentials from the village pharmacy or supermarket.

-The style of this gorgeous hotel is modern ultra-luxe chalet.
+The style of this gorgeous hotel is a modern ultra-luxe chalet.
 Luxury hotels simply don’t get better than this.
-From the moment you step inside, every member of staff tries to make your stay as easy as possible for you, from unpacking your ski gear, to bringing you whatever you want, whether it’s on the menu or not.
+From the moment you step inside, every staff member tries to make your stay as easy as possible for you, from unpacking your ski gear to bringing you whatever you want, whether it’s on the menu or not.

-The food here is exquisite and the staff are warm.
+The food here is exquisite, and the staff are warm.
 I particularly love the large windows which look down over twinkling Lech from the restaurants and bar.
-If you come here in low season, you will be served the hotel menu (which is AMAZING) in the fine dining restaurant area which is a real treat.
-In the high season, the main menu is served in the main restaurant which is larger.
+If you come here in the low season, you will be served the hotel menu (which is AMAZING) in the fine dining restaurant area, which is a real treat.
+In the high season, the main menu is served in the main restaurant, which is larger.

-Bedrooms here are a mass of pines and dark woods, but are decorated in a modern style.
-Walls and ceilings are pine-clad, floors are dark wood and luscious chocolate coloured rugs keep your feet cosy.
+Bedrooms here are a mass of pines and dark woods but are decorated in a modern style.
+Walls and ceilings are pine-clad, floors are dark wood, and luscious chocolate-colored rugs keep your feet cozy.
 There is so much high-end detailing in this hotel.
 Every piece of furniture has been carefully selected.
-Lamps are often made out of reindeer horns, thick blackout curtains complement the pine walls and fresh, high thread count, crisp white linens match the snow outside.
+Lamps are often made of reindeer horns, thick blackout curtains complement the pine walls, and fresh, high thread count, crisp white linens match the snow outside.

-Back to the food… In the morning there is one of the best breakfast buffets imaginable, smoked salmon and meats with around 15 homemade accompaniments.
-Loads of muesli and cereal choices including choco pops for the kids, plus salad items and cheeses.
-Eggs made to order are bought to the table and there’s a patisserie tray with the most delicious homemade patisseries including home-made muffins, patisseries stuffed with cinnamon and apple.
-All are so good that you feel obliged to take one or two back to the room to scoff once your stomach will accept food again.
+Back to the food… There is one of the best breakfast buffets imaginable, smoked salmon and meats, with around 15 homemade accompaniments.
+Loads of muesli and cereal choices, including choco pops for the kids, plus salad items and cheeses.
+Eggs made to order are bought to the table, and there’s a patisserie tray with the most delicious homemade patisseries, including homemade muffins, patisseries stuffed with cinnamon and apple.
+All are so good that you feel obliged to take one or two back to the room to scoff once your stomach accepts food again.

-In the evening, the food can only be described as exquisite and is delivered in one of the classiest fine dining restaurants I have experienced around the world.
-Beautiful Alpine decor is complemented by generous Alpine flower arrangements (we had a lovely purple flower on our table) and six courses of deliciousness, with the additional option to order something different if the menu doesn’t take your fancy.
-It’s one of the few menus that I have come across where the food is more beautiful and tastes even better than it sounds in the description on the menu.
+In the evening, the food can only be described as exquisite and is delivered in one of the classiest fine dining restaurants I have experienced.
+Beautiful Alpine decor is complemented by generous Alpine flower arrangements (we had a lovely purple flower on our table) and six courses of deliciousness.
+The additional option is to order something different if the menu doesn’t take your fancy.
+It’s one of the few menus that I have come across where the food is more beautiful and tastes even better than it sounds in the menu description.

-Also within the hotel is a stylish pool and spa, a smoking room with a pool table, a kids club, an impressive spa, a ski room and as the hotel is ski in ski out, there’s nothing more you could possibly want or need.
+Also within the hotel is a stylish pool and spa, a smoking room with a pool table, a kids club, an impressive spa, a ski room, and as the hotel is ski-in, ski-out, there’s nothing more you could want or need.
 We tend to stay here towards the start and the end of the main season when the rates are cheaper.
-Even in the low season, the rates are expensive, but you get what you pay for and you simply won’t find better ski hotel in the Alps.
+Even in the low season, the rates are expensive, but you get what you pay for, and you simply won’t find a better ski hotel in the Alps.
 Almhof Schneider is paradise on alpine slopes.
 Ski perfection.

 Book a room at Almhof Schneider via our luxury travel concierge and get brilliant extra benefits at no extra cost.